The cost of horse ownership starts with the cost of food

-Also consider that the horse you buy may have unique needs or may eventually require a change in feeding over time.
+Also, consider that the horse you buy may have specific nutritional needs or may eventually require a change in feeding over time.
 It is wise to budget for emergencies or set your initial budget low to compensate for these unforeseen expenses.
 Owning a horse is wonderful, but make sure you can afford it without spending all your time working, instead of riding.

 P.S.
 Enjoy this article?
 Trot on over to:

 - Horse Hay FAQs: List of Types of Hay, What Hay is Best, etc.